TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-release-ready.md

     // Cell content should be reflected in Formula input expect(formula).toHaveProperty("value", "A2");

-    // Send cursor down event to focus sink to move to cell A3 const focusSink = screen.getByTitle("Edit");
+    // Send arrow down event to focus sink to move to cell A3 const focusSink = screen.getByTitle("Edit");
     {act(() => { fireEvent.keyDown(focusSink, { key: 'ArrowDown' }) })}
     expect(focusSink).toHaveProperty("value", "");